Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Abstract

 \section{Abstract}

 Standard interpolatory subdivision schemes and their underlying interpolating refinable functions are of interest in CAGD, numerical PDEs, and approximation theory.
 Generalizing these notions, we introduce and study $n_s$-step interpolatory $\dm$-subdivision schemes and their interpolating $\dm$-refinable functions with $n_s\in \N \cup\{\infty\}$ and a dilation factor $\dm\in \N\bs\{1\}$.
-We characterize convergence and smoothness of $n_s$-step interpolatory subdivision schemes and their interpolating $\dm$-refinable functions.
-Inspired by $n_s$-step interpolatory stationary subdivision schemes, we further introduce the notion of $n_s$-step interpolatory quasi-stationary subdivision schemes, and then we characterize their convergence and smoothness properties.
-Examples of convergent $n_s$-step interpolatory $\dm$-subdivision schemes are provided to illustrate our results with dilation factors $\dm=2,3,4$.
-In addition, for the dyadic dilation $\dm=2$, using masks with two-ring stencils, we also provide examples of $\mathscr{C}^2$-convergent $2$-step or $\mathscr{C}^3$-convergent $3$-step interpolatory quasi-stationary subdivision schemes.
+We completely characterize $\mathscr{C}^m$-convergence and smoothness of $n_s$-step interpolatory subdivision schemes and their interpolating $\dm$-refinable functions in terms of their masks.
+Inspired by $n_s$-step interpolatory stationary subdivision schemes, we further introduce the notion of $r$-mask quasi-stationary subdivision schemes, and then we characterize their $\mathscr{C}^m$-convergence and smoothness properties using only their masks.
+Moreover, combining $n_s$-step interpolatory subdivision schemes with $r$-mask quasi-stationary subdivision schemes, we can obtain $r n_s$-step interpolatory subdivision schemes.
+Examples and construction procedures of convergent $n_s$-step interpolatory $\dm$-subdivision schemes are provided to illustrate our results with dilation factors $\dm=2,3,4$.
+In addition, for the dyadic dilation $\dm=2$ and $r=2,3$, using $r$ masks with only two-ring stencils, we provide examples of $\mathscr{C}^r$-convergent $r$-step interpolatory $r$-mask quasi-stationary dyadic subdivision schemes.